Price Discrimination in International Airline Markets: Results

 Using our estimates, we can determine the implied densities of the willingness-to-pay for an economy seat and a first-class seat and how these densities change over time.
 Recall that the density of the willingness-to-pay for an economy seat in period $t$ is the mixture $\theta_t \times f_v^b(\cdot) + (1-\theta_t)\times f_v^l(\cdot)$, and the density of the willingness-to-pay for an first-class seat in period $t$ is similar to the economy seat augmented by $f_{\xi}(\cdot)$.
-These densities, for periods $t=1,3,5,8$ are displayed shown in Figure \ref{fig:modelmean}.
-As expected, densities of willingness-to-pay for a first-class seat is ``shifted" to the right of the densities of willingness-to-pay for an economy seat by $\xi$.
-Using the estimates for $\lambda_t$ and $\theta_t$ from column 2 of Table \ref{demandhet0}, we can also determine the average number of arrivals by their reason to travel.
-From the definition of $\lambda_t=\lambda+\Delta^{\lambda}\times (t-1)$ we find the average number of arrival is 18 in period $t=1$, and every period decreases at the rate of $\Delta^{\lambda}=-0.052$.
-The share of business travelers increases at a rate of $\Delta^{\theta}=0.071$.
+These densities, for periods $t=1,3,5,8$, are displayed in Figure \ref{fig:modelmean_wtp}(a) and (b).
+Densities of the willingness-to-pay for a first-class seat are to the right of those for an economy seat by $\xi$.
+Using the estimates for $\lambda_t$ and $\theta_t$ from column 3 of Table \ref{demandhet0}, in Figure \ref{fig:modelmean_arrival}, we display the average number of direct passenger arrivals and the share of business passengers by time.

-It is also illustrative to consider what these parameters imply about the total (opportunity or shadow) marginal cost of a seat.
-The total marginal cost of a seat comprises its ``peanut'' cost, which is constant, and the opportunity cost varies over time depending on the state's evolution, i.e., the number of unsold economy seats and first-class seats.
-The shadow cost is the right-hand side of Equation \ref{eq:foc-f}, the change in expected value for a change in today's price.
+It is also illustrative to consider what these parameters imply about the time-varying shadow costs of a seat.
+The total marginal cost of a seat comprises its ``peanut cost," which is constant, and the opportunity cost varies over time depending on the state's evolution, i.e., the number of unsold economy seats and first-class seats.
+The shadow costs are the right-hand side of Equation \ref{eq:foc-f}, the change in expected value for a change in today's price.
 In other words, the shadow cost is the cost of future revenues to the airline of selling an additional seat today.